epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 sfRenderWindow_destroy(window);
 ```

 This line free the resources allocated to display the window.
 It is a **VERY IMPORTANT STEP**.
 It makes your program more stable and able to run with much amount of variables and data.

+## How to use correctly the documentation

+There is no tutorial about CSFML on internet.
+The only one you will find is an portuguese video tutorial about it.
+But it still a few useless when you look at the amount of work you will have to achieve.
+The right way to use the documentation...
+That is a great deal to handle this year in graphical programming...
+5 credits for the first semester and 9 for the second one.
+So I will give you some tips about it.
+The first thing you have to handle is the logic of the documentation.
+All the ``.h`` files located in the ***File***  tab.
+If you're looking for some functions about audio management, you have to search the `Audio.h` file documentation.
+And if you need something about sprite handling: `Sprite.h`, about keyboard management: `Keyboard.h`.
+By doing this you'll be able to easily find your way trough this documentation.
+Other tips: **Take time to read it**.
+It is not difficult.
+And if you take time just to understand the way everything is going on through this docs, you'll easily be able to understand a lot about 2D game's logic.